TMA builds maternity ward for TGH

 He noted that it was the prime responsibility of the Assembly to provide the needed infrastructure and environment to support government's policy on an improved health sector.

-The MCE mentioned that the TMA had already provided the hospital with a generator, male ward an ultra-modern maternity and an improved water supply.
+The MCE mentioned that the TMA had already provided the hospital with a generator, male ward, an ultra-modern maternity and an improved water supply system.

 Dr John Yabani, Tema Metropolitan Health Director, said the new maternity ward would help expand service delivery on maternity health adding that the directorate had battled so much with maternal deaths in the Metropolis.

-Dr Yabani stated that a research conducted by his outfit into the high maternity death rate in the Metropolis revealed congestion especially at the wards contributed greatly to it.
+Dr Yabani stated that a research conducted by his outfit into the high maternal death rate in the Metropolis revealed that congestion especially at the wards contributed greatly to it.

 He explained that it was difficult for health officials to monitor patients especially those who had undergone surgery in such a congested ward.